samcoogan/CA660_Statistical_Analysis/README.md

 ## Statistical Analysis - Assignment

-This study aims to predict the future cost of housing in Ireland.
 Sam Coogan, Dublin City University, Ireland <br>

 ---

-Build a linear regression prediction model with data sourced from data.gov.ie <br>
+This study aims to predict the future cost of housing in Ireland by building a linear regression prediction model with data sourced from data.gov.ie <br>

 ---